Avro Canada Chinook: Development

-While the CWTS was being set up, the government also worked on the second part of the Banks Report, and on 1 July 1944 formally incorporated Turbo Research in Leaside, Toronto.
+While the CWTS was being set up, the Dominion government also worked on the second part of the Banks Report, and on 1 July 1944 formally incorporated Turbo Research in Leaside, Toronto.
 Dilworth returned from CWTS to lead a series of design studies based on the Whittle-style centrifugal compressor design, known as TR.1, TR.2 and TR.3.
 However, these designs were abandoned in favor of a new axial compressor-based design, the TR.4, likely due to their exposure to the Jumo 004.
 Over the next year the team was built out as more engineers joined the effort, including Winnett Boyd, Joe Purvis, Burt Avery and Harry Keast from Power Jets.
 Detailed design was completed in early 1947, and the engine first ran on 17 March 1948.

 At the time the Chinook was being designed, Avro had little production capacity and no engine fabrication experience.
 They farmed out parts manufacture to 1,200 different companies, providing everything from gears and ball bearings, to the compressor and turbine blades.
 Many of the techniques for fabrication had never been needed in Canada before, and led to a small industrial revolution as they were developed for the project.
 Among the many advances brought to Canadian industry as part of the Chinook program, Light Alloys Ltd. invested in their first aluminum casting, while Shawinigan Chemicals did the same for stainless steels.

 Although the team had already turned to the design of the Chinook's successor, the Orenda, work on the engines continued in order to gain experience in construction and operation.
 Frank Whittle personally viewed the engine in 1948.
 Only six sets of engine parts were made, from these three complete engines and one compressor section were completed.
 By October 1949 the engines had run over 1,000 hours and had improved to over 3,000 lbf (1,360 kg) thrust.